 Perhaps the key factor in the effectiveness of these efforts is the development of clear, considered, evidence-driven program designs.
 The Rule of Law Collaborative of the University of South Carolina works with the Department of State’s Bureau of International Narcotics and Law Enforcement Affairs to improve the knowledge and skills of U.S. government personnel involved in justice sector reform overseas.
 As part of an on-going process of improving the development and delivery of justice sector reform programs, ROLC is piloting experiential training to improve USG program design capacity.

 The Rule of Law Program Design Workshop is a practical skills development opportunity for U.S. government professionals active in justice sector programming.
-Drawing in innovative and proven practices and decades of on-the-ground experience, this workshop immersed participants in the details and processes of program design.
-Participants explored basic program design tools, such as root cause analysis, as well as outputs, such as results frameworks and causal models.
-Discussions reviewed analytical tools, such a Political Economy Analysis, and highlighted field experience using them.
+Drawing in innovative and proven practices and decades of on-the-ground experience, this workshop will immerse participants in the details and processes of program design.
+Participants will explore basic program design tools, such as root cause analysis, as well as outputs, such as results frameworks and causal models.
+Discussions will review analytical tools, such a Political Economy Analysis, and highlight field experience using them.

-This four-day workshop involved a limited number of participants drawn from applicants from across the U.S. inter-agency.
-The workshop proceeds in two sessions: the first session comprised three days of instruction, exercises, and expert discussion; it took place June 5, 6, and 7 in Washington, D.C.
-The second session will be held five weeks later on July 18, also in Washington, D.C.
+This four-day workshop will involve up to 20 participants drawn from applicants from across the U.S. inter-agency.
+The workshop will proceed in two sessions: the first session will comprise three days of instruction, exercises, and expert discussion; it will take place June 5, 6, and 7 in Washington, D.C.
+The second session will be held five weeks later on July 18 also in Washington, D.C.
 During the period between session one and session two, participants will use the knowledge and skills developed during session one to conceive and refine a program design for presentation and discussion during session two.

 - Expand their network of collaborating professionals engaged in similar justice sector work;